tibo16ia/hello-world/README.md

 Hi everybody!

-I am working in Germany, creating a Neuroscientific reserach group.
-I want to learn computer science and programming to improve our work.
+I am working in Germany, creating a Neuroscientific research group.
+I want to learn data science and programming to improve our work.